4000s by 40 – Explore Each Chapter

-Journeying through New Hampshire’s 4000-footers offers plenty of opportunities to capture great pictures.
-Since 4000s by 40 was published, I’ve received numerous requests for photos that correspond with each chapter, so I thought it would be helpful to put together this visual companion.
+Journeying through New Hampshire’s 4000-footers provides plenty of opportunities for great photos.
+Since publishing 4000s by 40, I’ve received numerous requests for pictures that correspond with each chapter, so I put together this visual companion.

-Prologue: The Wandering Idiot & Chapter 1: A Plan Awakens (Failing Moosilauke)
+Chapter 1: A Plan Awakens (Failed Attempt at Mount Moosilauke)

 Chapter 3: Spikeless (East Osceola)